 - Actively look for the good in things.

 - Recognize the “okay” moments, not just the good or bad.

-- Practice thought-blocking, or stopping negative thoughts.
+- Practice stopping negative thoughts.

-- Be in control of something that’s positive and own it.
+- Be in control of something positive.

 - Do something good each day.

-- Do something pleasurable every day.
+- Do something pleasurable each day.